 All information is shared in confidence and the rules of confidentiality always apply.

-Partner organisations will share information even when consent is refused.
+Partner organisations can share information even when consent is refused.
 This is because their lawful bases in those instances include the following:

 contract – necessary for a contract partner organisations have with the individual, or because they have asked you to take specific steps before entering into a contract

 legal obligation – necessary for the partner organisation to comply with the law (not including contractual obligations)